Florida: The Nature Coast

 When the temperature in the Gulf of Mexico drops below 68 degrees.
 Manatees seek warmth in the 72-degree water of Kings Bay.
 Although there are resident manatees in the bay year-round, the largest congregations come during the winter months.
 Manatees are an endanger species and there are strict rules that visitors must follow to legally swim with these beautiful sea cows.
 Led by licensed and permitted local guides, you will learn passive observation so that you can have a fun, safe, and environmentally respectful encounter with a wild manatee.

-Available Florida Manatee Tours
+Florida Manatee Tour Highlights: